wso2/docs-is/en/docs/Compliance/general-Data-Protection-Regulation.md

 in any relational database or any textual log file but that is out of the scope of this document.

-For more information on the topic, refer [Removing References to Deleted User Identities](removing-references-to-deleted-user-identities).
+For more information on the topic, see [Removing References to Deleted User Identities](removing-references-to-deleted-user-identities).